Vonage/vivid-3/libs/components/src/lib/banner/README.md

 ### Removing

-Fires `removing` whenever the the banner has started its removing animation.
+Fires `removing` whenever the banner has started its removing animation.

 ### Removed